-Port Republic Rd and Bluestone Dr/Hillside Ave Intersection Study - currently underway
+Port Republic Rd and Bluestone Dr/Hillside Ave Intersection Study - completed in 2021

 The 2019 Port Republic Road corridor study proposed a bicycle and pedestrian bridge at this intersection.
-The bridge was proposed to improve operations on the corridor while improving safety for people walking and biking that intersection.
-This intersection-specific study evaluates the bridge concepts and an alternative concept to improve the intersection.
-Information about the elevation and resulting improvements being considered will be provided, with public input requested, in March 2021.
+The bridge was proposed to improve operations on the corridor while improving safety for people walking and biking at that intersection.
+This intersection-specific study evaluated the bridge concepts and an alternative concept to change the intersection.
+Information about the potential changes was provided, with public input requested, in March 2021.
 Information about the study evaluation and proposed change can be found in this study presentation.

-Corridor Signal Timing Optimization Program - currently underway
+Corridor Signal Timing Optimization Program - completed in 2021

 This effort will update signal timing and coordination at 33 intersections across four major corridors throughout the city in order to increase safety and efficiency on these corridors.
 The corridors are: US 11/South Main Street from Mosby Road to Martin Luther King Jr. Way, US 33/East Market Street from Vine Street/Hawkins Street to Chestnut Ridge Drive, Route 42/South Hight Street from Erickson Avenue to 3rd Street, Route 253/Port Republic Road from Bluestone Drive/Hillside Avenue to Neff Avenue/Peach Grove Avenue.

 Downtown Harrisonburg Operations Study - completed in 2020